 How do I apply?
 All applicants for the International Fellows in Philanthropy Program should submit an initial inquiry including a curriculum vitae, research abstract, and statement of available or potential funding by email to Chelsea Newhouse.
 If the committee determines that the Center can accommodate a Fellow and has the capacity to advise the applicant on his/her research, applicants will be asked to submit a formal application, a fully developed research proposal, and supporting materials including letters of recommendation, and degree and funding documentation.

 The Center is generally able to accommodate 1-2 Fellows per year.
 Applications are reviewed on a rolling basis, and applicants are welcome to apply up to one year in advance of their intended start date.
-However, in order ensure sufficient time for the applicant to secure the required J-1 visa, inquiries for a Fall start date,(a single semester from September-December, or a full academic year from September-May) must be submitted by February 15; For a Spring start date (late January-May, single semester only), the deadline is September 15.
+However, in order ensure sufficient time for the applicant to secure the required J-1 visa, inquiries for a Fall start date,(a single semester from September-December, or a full academic year from September-May) must be submitted by January 15; for a Spring start date (late January-May, single semester only), the deadline is August 15.